-Obviously, the primary goal of a team-building virtual event is to give everyone a chance to socialize and bond.
+Obviously, the primary goal of a virtual team-building event is to give everyone a chance to socialize and bond.
 That alone has a tangible long-term effect, providing more energy and connection across the board.

 That said, there’s lots of ways to take that good feeling and make it tangible –with gifts!
 We can help arrange shipping for various swag options or food or beverage kits that align with each virtual event.
 You can send a Badass Women Journal to all of your attendees on a Badass Women of Chicago History virtual event.
-The images on the Deep Slice of Chicago Food History virtual event often make folks hungry–so it pairs perfectly with frozen deep dish pizzas shipped to everyone’s home!
+The images on the Deep Slice of Chicago Food History virtual tour often make folks hungry–so it pairs perfectly with frozen deep dish pizzas shipped to everyone’s home!

-Even if you don’t select a swag option shipped to each attendee, the virtual event can still have positive ripples in your community.
+Even if you don’t select a swag option shipped to each attendee, the virtual tour can still have positive ripples in your community.
 We donate proceeds from the Badass Women Journal To the South Side Giving Fund; for the Cruise From Your Couch Virtual Boat Tour, you have the option of sponsoring local wildlife and supporting the mission of the Friends of the Chicago River.
 Your contribution includes one printed certificate and fact sheet about your animal.

 DEBRIEFING ON YOUR TEAM-BUILDING EVENT